alanb128/ha-panel/README.md

 <img src="images/panel1.jpg">
 A wall mounted control panel for Home Assistant, as seen in this video: https://youtu.be/Oz87wOJSQm8.

-This repository contains all of the STL files to print the panel, a detailed parts list, theory of operation, code samples and more... however, you won't find the entire code here for the following reasons:
+This repository contains the STL files to print the panel pieces, a detailed parts list, and helpful information for anyone looking to build a similar panel...
+More to follow!
+(I think my actual code would generate more questions than answers, which I would not have time to address, so for now, the code is not here.)
- - My setup is highly customized and the code probably won't make sense for your installation
- - I'm not able to provide support for the huge code base
- - Getting all the dependencies to install is tricky
- - It's an advanced project but for those who want/can tackle it, the information in this repo should suffice to get started

-Feel free to use or modify these files, which will hopefully be a helpful starting point for your project!

 ## STL Files